udaykiran009/oneCCL/doc/rst/source/installation.rst

 Installation Through Command Line Interface (CLI)
 *************************************************

-To install oneAPI CCL using CLI, follow these steps:
+To install oneCCL using CLI, follow these steps:

 #.
 Go to the ``ccl`` folder: